This activity is intended for healthcare providers delivering care to women and their families.

-The conversion to electronic health record (EHR) is supposed to improve patient care and reduce incidence of medical error by
+The conversion to electronic health record (EHR) is supposed to improve patient care and medical error by

 However, healthcare providers continue to find EHRs challenging, especially when it comes to user experience.
 Usability challenges lead to inefficiencies that contribute to clinician frustration and patient dissatisfaction.
 Common complaints include screen displays that have confusing layouts and extraneous information coupled with workflow sequences that are redundant and burdensome.
 Then, there are alerts that interrupt workflow with irrelevant information.